PhD - Educational Psychology

 - Technology and High School Success.
 Funded by Alberta Education.
 Stanley Varnhagen, Jason Daniels, Sharon Friesen and Michele Jacobsen

 Dr. Michele Jacobsen, PhD (Calgary) is a Professor in the Learning Sciences.
 Dr. Jacobsen's research and publications focus on design, learning and technology, with grant projects on online faculty development for quality graduate supervision, graduate student peer mentoring, science and technology communication skills, and design based learning, technology and teaching in K-12, post-secondary and health care contexts and classrooms.
-Dr. Jacobsen has published 48+ peer reviewed articles, 160+ blog posts, 22 book chapters, 42 conference papers, and 2 books.
+Dr. Jacobsen has published 50+ peer reviewed articles, 160+ blog posts, 22 book chapters, 42 conference papers, and 3 books (2020, 2021).
 Her 2006 book, "Learning Technology in Continuing Professional Development: The Galileo Network, emerged from her field-based research on leadership, learning, technology and professional development in Alberta schools.
 Dr. Jacobsen has supervised 22 doctoral and 10 masters students to the completion of their dissertations and theses.

 Dr. Jacobsen received the 2020 University of Calgary Teaching Award for Graduate Supervision, the 2019 Distinguished Graduate Supervision Award, Werklund School of Education, the 2018 GREAT Supervisor Award from the Faculty of Graduate Studies the Werklund School of Education 2014 Excellence in Leadership Award, two Werklund School of Education Excellence in Teaching Awards, in 2001 and 2012, and a Students Union Excellence in Teaching Award, Honorable Mention, in 2010.

 See web site for more.